Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 stream_listen = [::1]:1234 backlog=16384
 ```

-By default this value is set to `off`, thus disabling the stream proxy port for
+By default, this value is set to `off`, thus disabling the stream proxy port
-this node.
+for this node.

 See http://nginx.org/en/docs/stream/ngx_stream_core_module.html#listen for a
 description of the formats that Kong might accept in stream_listen.